wangtao0101/vscode-js-import/README.md

 import c from 'd';
 ```
 So, if you want to comment after import in a new line, you should not forget to add a empty line after comment.

+Also, we can skip @flow or copyright comment.
 # Setting
 ```
 //the source dir, currently we only support single root